PhilETaylor/lloyds-payfrom-bank-api-client/README.md

 A fully working PHP 8 integration of the UK Lloyds Bank PayFrom Open Banking API

+# Limitations

+Every order id has to be unique.
+As this is a stateless app with no db or concept of state, we are using the number of hours since the epoch, along with the user data, to generate a unique order id

+This will also limit a user from paying twice in the same hour, with the same address and the same amount.
+But I think we can live with that.

 # links

 ## Live Production